Afsana0304/In_context_learning_Experiment/README.md

 2. scontrol show job <job_id> (shows more details including when the submitted slurm file will start running)
 3. scancel -u afsana.mimi (cancels all the jobs at once running under the user name)
 4. scancel -u <job_id> (cancels only a particular job)

+------------------------ slurm file output :rocket: ----------------------
+For each experiment, there is a corresponding SLURM output file.
+These files contain detailed logs for every test example processed, including the generated summary and its ROUGE score against the ground truth.
+This information is valuable for reviewing the quality of the generated summaries, identifying any potential issues, and troubleshooting areas that may require improvement.
+The SLURM output files are located in the "output of each experiment" folder

 ------------------ Environment creatrion :fire: --------------------
 1. use python3 -m venv icl for creating a new envrionment called icl